Helsinki fall 2019

 Briefing of assignments

-Answer the course background questionnaire
+Answer the course background

-Find a dataset that could be of interest to you in your final project.
+Find a that could be of interest to you in your final project.
 Be prepared to discuss in class:

 why you chose those that dataset,